-As a therapist professionally trained in Psychology, Women’s Studies, Gestalt Psychotherapy (and currently training in Sensorimotor Psychotherapy for trauma), I work from a holistic perspective.
+As a therapist professionally trained in Psychology, Women’s (Gender) Studies, Gestalt Psychotherapy and Sensorimotor Psychotherapy for trauma, I work from a holistic perspective.
 What that means is that whilst working with you, I take into account all of the factors that make up who you are and how you got to be where you are now.

 As everyone is different, sessions are tailored to meet your particular concerns and interests.
 I use a combination of depth psychotherapy and everyday coping strategies.

 If you come to see me, we will sit and chat.
 We’ll talk about what is important to you and what’s concerning you.
 We’ll work through these concerns together.
 For some people, that does the trick.
 For other people, I might work in some of the following ways.

 While we’re talking, I might ask you to notice how you feel in your body.
 Or I may for example, comment on the way you are clenching your jaw as you talk.
 The reason for this, is that we hold our emotions and our memories in our body.

 It is accepted knowledge that when we are stressed, we can get tight shoulders, or when we’re nervous, we may feel butterflies in our stomachs.
 This way of working, taps into this often-overlooked body-knowledge and adds further depth to the therapy.

 I have a special interest in trauma therapy.
 I work with my clients to both manage strong feelings, and to address the root causes.

 I use strategies to relieve symptoms of anxiety & depression – such as grounding, orienting, mindfulness, relaxation & movement.

 I use talk-therapy to explore the underlying causes of my clients’ struggles.

 I work with subtle body posture, facial expression and movement to work through long-held trauma.